temporalio/documentation/docs/reference/metrics.md

 ---
 id: sdk-metrics
 title: SDK metrics
-description: Temporal SDK Clients and Workers both emit metrics, this page describes them
+description: The Temporal SDKs emit metrics from Temporal Client usage and Worker Processes.
 sidebar_label: SDK metrics
 ---

 The Temporal SDKs emit a set of metrics from Temporal Client usage and Worker Processes.
-All metrics are prefixed with `temporal_` before being exported to their configured destination (The prefix has been removed in following reference).
+All metrics are prefixed with `temporal_` before being exported to their configured destination.
+(The prefix has been removed in the following reference.)
 Currently some metrics are specific to certain SDKs.

 **The Typescript SDK is built using the Core SDK and therefore emits all of the same metrics associated with the Core SDK.**